 The ugly breakup between Ernest Jacquet and Summit Partners is finally complete.
 All it took was five years and $20 million.

 Jacquet is a former general partner with Summit, which he joined in 1990 after serving as a principal with Bain Capital.
-Jacquet quickly helped build up Summit’s buyout practice, and became a prominent investor in Boston’s private equity community.
+Jacquet quickly helped build up the Boston-based firm’s buyout practice, and became a prominent investor in Boston’s private equity community.
 By 1998, however, Jacquet was itching to run his own show.
 He also believed that the bull market would eventually run out of steam, and wanted to create a new firm that could pounce on that opportunity.

 Jacquet found a kindred spirit in John Rutherford, a former Bain & Co. executive who had launched a strategic consultancy named The Parthenon Group in 1991.
-The pair began fundraising for the debut vehicle of Boston-based Parthenon Capital in May 1998, just after Jacquet tendered his resignation with Summit.
+The pair began fund-raising for the debut vehicle of Boston-based Parthenon Capital in May 1998, just after Jacquet tendered his resignation with Summit.

 At first, it seemed that the two firms would get along fine because they didn’t figure to compete against one another.
-Summit was still viewed as a middle-to-large-market buyout shop, while Jacquet was looking at smaller companies that had a few warts.
+Summit was still viewed as a middle-to-large market buyout shop, while Jacquet was looking at smaller companies that had a few warts.

 Equally important, Jacquet still had legal ties to Summit stemming from his original partnership agreement, which mandated that he would have to tell Summit if Parthenon was planning to invest in any deals that were already active within the Summit database, related to Summit portfolio companies or met some other specified criteria.